Grange Park, Northamptonshire: 2019 planned development of 330 new homes

 In January 2019, Manor Oak Homes published plans for 330 new homes.
 Most of the community are not opposed to the new development but many believe that there are not enough local services to cope with the new homes as the primary school, doctor's surgery, dental practice and pre-school are already at almost full capacity and with the 330 new homes, there are no new plans for further community buildings.

 Demographics

-The population of Grange Park was 4,404 as of the 2011 Census.
-Prior to this, according to the 2001 Census the population was just 327 people, however the village was relatively undeveloped at that time.
-A census is taken every ten years in the United Kingdom, the next one will be in the year 2021.
+The population of Grange Park was 4,700 as of the 2021 Census.
+Prior to this, according to the 2001 Census the population was just 327 people, however the Northampton estate was relatively undeveloped at that time.
+A census is taken every ten years in the United Kingdom, the next one will be in the year 2031.

-In the 2011 Census, 82.8% of the Grange Park population identified themselves as White British.
+In the 2021 Census, 81.1% of the Grange Park population identified themselves as White British.